iastro-pt/python-for-astronomers/scripting.md

 ===================

-There may be some confusion on the difference between **scripts** and **programs** with good reason.
-In this course a script is something that follow the below "rules"
+There may be some confusion on the difference between **scripts** and **programs**, with good reason.
+A *script*, as we call it here (also known as a command-line application) is a particular kind of computer program designed to be used from a shell.
+Scripts usually accept various inputs as arguments, often referred to as parameters or sub-commands, as well as options, often referred to as flags or switches.

-   1.
+A *program*, in this sense, can be thought of as some Python code that always runs the same way and always performs the same action.
+Therefore programs are meant to be run as `python program.py` (or `run program.py` from within IPython) and do not take extra options.

+As an example of a script, consider the `ls` command on Linux systems.
+Notice how the output of that command changes when you call it with some options: the output of `ls` is different from that of `ls -lrt`.
+Run `man ls` and you will see the help (or manual) page of the command, where you can get a thorough overview of the available options.

-In this class we would like to present some modules for Python that might be interesting.
+In this class we would like to present some modules for creating scripts in Python that might be interesting.

 ## [argparse](https://docs.python.org/3/library/argparse.html)